Ayce45/decentralize-steam/README.md

 - 1337
 - ETH

-Add new account with Ganache PRIVATE KEY (seller & buyer)
+Add new account with Ganache accounts PRIVATE KEY (seller & buyer)

-When doing a new transaction, on metamask setup gas fee with ganache `gas limit`
+When doing a new transaction, on metamask setup gas fee with ganache `gas limit` number

 You can run test with